The First-Order Theory of Ground Tree Rewrite Graphs

-\paragraph{Related work. } Other related problems over GTRS have been shown to be decidable: confluence \cite{DHLT90,ComonGN01}, model checking fragments of LTL \cite{TL10}, and generalized recurrent reachability \cite{to-thesis}.
-Several other extensions of PDS with multithreading capabilities have been considered in \cite{BMT05,KG07,Mayr-thesis,QR05}.
-Among these extensions, the class of process rewrite systems \cite{Mayr-thesis}, which generalize both Petri nets and pushdown systems by providing hierarchical structures to threads, seem to have tight connections with GTRS.
-Recently, Mayr's process rewrite systems hierarchy \cite{Mayr00} was refined via GTRS \cite{GoLi11CONCUR}.
+Several other extensions of pushdown systems with multithreading capabilities have been considered in \cite{BMT05,KG07,Mayr-thesis,QR05}.
+Among these extensions, the class of process rewrite systems \cite{Mayr-thesis}, which generalize both Petri nets and pushdown systems by providing hierarchical structures to threads, seem to have tight connections with ground tree rewrite systems.
+Lugiez and Schnoebelen proved decidability of various first-order logics on PA-processes by using tree-automata techniques \cite{LuSc05}.
+Mayr's process rewrite systems hierarchy \cite{Mayr00} was recently refined via ground tree rewrite systems \cite{GoLi11CONCUR}.

+Recently, Lin extended ground-tree rewrite systems with a finite control unit that is acyclic but with possible self-loops, so called weakly-extended ground tree rewrite systems \cite{Lin12}.
+It is shown that reachability, recurrent reachability and (the complement of) model checking deterministic LTL is NP-complete for this extension.

 The class of ground tree rewrite graphs is contained in the class of tree automatic structures \cite{Blu99}, whose FO-theories are (non-elementarily) decidable.
 In \cite{KusLo09CSL}, it is shown that (i) for every tree automatic structure of bounded degree (which means that the Gaifman-graph has bounded degree) the FO-theory belongs to 3$\mathsf{EXPTIME}$ and that there is a fixed tree automatic structure of bounded degree with a 3$\mathsf{EXPTIME}$-complete FO-theory.
 Note that in general, ground tree rewrite graphs are {\em not} of bounded degree.